mica-framework/server/README.md

+## License
+This project is licensed under the terms of the MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/mica-framework/server/master/LICENSE) file.

 ## Contribution
 Feel free to contribute or create issues on this project!
 Let me know what you think!
 I'm happy about every feedback! :-)